Magicblocks/magicblocks.io/index.rst

 this is some text

-*  this is a list item
+*  this is a list itm
 *  another item

 more text